 To address potential impacts caused by reservoir drawdown, the Renewal Corporation will implement the measures stated in this plan, as required in the License Surrender Order.
-In order to address potential damage claims involving private properties, the Renewal Corporation will establish a Local Impact Mitigation Fund (LIMF), to be administered outside of the License Surrender Order.
+In order to address potential damage claims involving private properties, the Renewal Corporation will establish a LIMF, to be administered outside of the License Surrender Order.
 For property owners electing to opt into the fund, the LIMF will provide financial resources to such property owners to mitigate impacts to groundwater wells within approximately 1,000 feet of Copco No. 1 Reservoir that are determined to be caused by the Proposed Action.
 The fund will be backstopped by insurance.
-The Renewal Corporation will undertake these measures even though affected landowners, under the Water Code and other appliable state law, do not have a right to the enhanced condition of an aquifer (or enhanced well production) associated with a licensee's storage of a reservoir.
+The Renewal Corporation will undertake these measures per a good neighbor policy.
+Affected property owners, under the Water Code and other appliable state law, do not have a right to the enhanced condition of an aquifer (or enhanced well production) associated with PacifiCorp's storage of a reservoir.

 The LIMF will include procedures and standards for determining the nature and scope of any impacts, as well as stipulated payments to property owners.
 Developing this methodology will involve proactive participation and input from key stakeholders.
-The draft methodology will be made available for public comment through town halls and other meetings.
+The methodology will be made available for public comment, before being finalized.

 Under the LIMF, the Renewal Corporation will not accept responsibility for pre-existing conditions, such as arsenic contamination, or for any other condition not caused by the Proposed Action.
-The fund administrator will be supported by a technical team but will ultimately have the discretion to determine the legitimacy of covered claims.
+The fund administrator will be supported by a technical team and will ultimately have the discretion to determine the legitimacy of covered claims.
 Any affected property owners who elect not to participate in the LIMF may, instead, pursue any other remedies available to such property owners under applicable state law.